DINESHkumar-D23/Smart-Waste-Segregation-System/README.md

 2. Raspberry Pi sends the classification result to ESP32:
    - ESP32 receives bin ID (1=Plastic, 2=Glass, 3=Metal, 4=Organic).
-   - Motor rotates tray to drop waste into the corresponding bin.
+   - Motor rotates the tray to drop waste into the corresponding bin.

 ---